nqminds/nqm-json-import/README.md

   primaryKey: ["code"],

   /*
-   * The schemaMapping is a dictionary mapping the CSV headings to target schema field.
+   * The schemaMapping is a dictionary mapping the source JSON fields to target schema field.
-   * If a CSV header column is defined in the schema the data will be copied to the named field in the dataset.
+   * If a JSON field is defined in the schema the data will be copied to the named field in the dataset.
-   * If a CSV header column is defined as blank in the schema, the column will be skipped.
+   * If a JSON field is defined as blank in the schema, the column will be skipped.
-   * If there is no entry for a given CSV heading, the data will be copied to a field with the name of the heading.
+   * If there is no entry for a given JSON field, the data will be copied as-is.
    */
   "schemaMapping": {
     "properties.LSOA01CD": "code",